baselinrhq/baselinr/docs/architecture/EVENTS_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The event and alert hook system is now fully implemented and integrated into ProfileMesh.
+The event and alert hook system is now fully implemented and integrated into Baselinr.
 It provides a powerful, flexible, and extensible way to react to profiling and drift detection events, enabling real-time alerts, historical tracking, and custom integrations.

 The system is:
 - ✅ Production-ready